 Hello there, lovely people!
-It’s time for another new print and this time it comes with a strange but happy story.
+It’s time for another new print, and this time it comes with a strange but happy story.
 Sometimes you have to see things as being messages, especially when they’re so bizarrely well timed.

-You might have noticed my magpie logo up there, because I’ve taken him on as a logo spirit animal.
 This little guy was one of my reference sketches for a WIP painting of two magpies that’s quite romantic (‘two for joy’, if you’re superstitious!), but this magpie sketch came from an occasion when I saw something which was coincidentally timed while getting a lift back home by my dad.

 It was late at night.
 The sky was dark and inky, but with a full moon rising.
-As I approached, I was talking to my dad about a magpie print I was working on which I just couldn’t finish.
+As I approached, I was talking to my dad about a magpie painting I was working on which I just couldn’t finish.
 The magpie was done, but for some reason I’d put a pool of watercolour above him which had evolved into a moon.
 My dad was asking me what the moon had to do with the magpie anyway, and maybe I should just forget it.
 I agreed, because no matter what I’d tried, I wasn’t happy with it, even though I was very fond of the moon being in the picture.

-While we were discussing it, waited at a roundabout, tired and bored, I looked up and saw a magpie moving up and down excitedly on a street light, y’know how magpies do sometimes.
-I can’t describe as anything else than that he looked like he was dancing.
+While we were discussing it, waited at a roundabout, tired and bored, I looked up and saw a magpie bobbing up and down excitedly on a street light, y’know how magpies do sometimes.
+I can’t describe it as anything else than that he looked like he was dancing.
 That was coincidental enough, but what made it extra special was that, from my angle, it looked like he was standing on the full moon.

-f you have any similar stories, please let me know because I’d love to hear them!
+If you have any similar stories, please let me know because I’d love to hear them!
 Isn’t it like the universe is saying “Look, I know you’re having problems with this thing, so here you go, don’t give up!”

 Peace, love and light,